DutchDevOfficial/MXC_Handbook/MDFiles/Handbook/DHX.md

 5. Read through (or skip)
 6. Select lock (Eg 12 months)
 7. Select Lock Amount
-8. Select a council from the list (completely your choice) Proceed and you’re done.
+8. Select a council from the list (completely your choice, consider taking a look at [OfficialMinersUnion](https://minersunion.org))
+9. Proceed and you’re done.

 ## How do I calculate my return?
 *The most DHX you can mine per day with 35 DHX bonded (for example), is 0.5 DHX.
 The rule is:  Divide your bonded DHX by 70.
 That’s the max per day of DHX that you can mine.
 (Currently, 26th April 2021)*